Can You Still Get a Tax Credit for an Electric Car in 2026?

 How Does the EV Tax Credit Work?

-The new clean vehicle tax credit provides a nonrefundable tax credit of up to $7,500 when you purchase a qualifying EV or FCV.
-A tax credit reduces your tax liability dollar for dollar when you file your federal tax return.
+Both are nonrefundable tax credits, which reduce your tax liability dollar for dollar when you file your federal tax return.
 EV buyers also have the option of transferring their credits to the car dealership, effectively lowering the cost of the vehicle

-Both the new EV tax credit and the $4,000 used clean vehicle tax credit come with restrictions and income limitations.
+There are restrictions and income limitations for both tax credits.
 In some cases, you may also find it challenging to find a dealer who's able to file the right paperwork and provide an immediate credit.
-Still, EV tax credits can help make the purchase of a clean energy vehicle more affordable—and potentially more appealing—for qualified buyers.

 What Cars Are Eligible for the Electric Vehicle Tax Credit?

-The new clean vehicle tax credit applies to new electric, plug-in hybrid and fuel cell electric vehicles.
+The new clean vehicle tax credit applies to new EVs, plug-in hybrids and FCVs.
 To be eligible for the credit, vehicles must undergo final assembly in North America and meet sourcing requirements for battery components and critical minerals used in manufacturing.
 The credit is split into two parts:

 • A $3,750 credit for meeting battery part requirements